-WASHINGTON, D.C. — Judge Amy Coney Barrett appears poised to be confirmed to the Supreme Court next week — and her potential confirmation could have significant impacts on the future of women’s rights for generations to come.
+WASHINGTON, D.C. — Judge Amy Coney Barrett appears poised to be confirmed to the Supreme Court next week — and her potential confirmation could have significant impacts on the future of women’s rights for generations.

-“This is the first time in American history that we have nominated a woman who is unashamedly pro-life and embraces her faith without apology, and she is going to the court,” Senate Judiciary Committee Chairman Lindsey Graham (R-South Carolina) said during Barrett’s confirmation hearing this week.
+“This is the first time in American history that we have nominated a woman who is unashamedly pro-life and embraces her faith without apology, and she is going to the court,” Senate Judiciary Committee Chairman Lindsey Graham (R-S.C.) said during Barrett’s confirmation hearing this week.

 “Judge Barrett’s record and writings indicate she would be likely to reverse or oppose polices that support women’s economic security, pay equity, reproductive healthcare and Title IX protections,” said Peg Carlson-Bowen, the president of the San Jose chapter of the American Association of University Women.